Baladine Klossowska: Displacement of WWI

-The Klossowskis were forced to leave France in 1914, at the start of World War I, due to their German passports.

-The couple separated permanently in 1917; Klossowska took her sons to Switzerland.
+The Klossowskis were forced to leave France in 1914, at the start of World War I, due to their German citizenship.
+The couple separated permanently in 1917, and Klossowska took her sons to Switzerland.
 They moved to Berlin in 1921 due to financial pressures.
 Mother and sons returned to Paris in 1924, where the three for a time lived a materially marginal existence, often dependent upon help from friends and relations, until Pierre and Balthus became established professionally.
-Balthus, who became rich off of his paintings, later said of these times "'I was poor.
+Balthus, who became rich off of his paintings, later said of these times, "I was poor.
 The only option was to make a scandal.
 It worked well.
-Too well.'"
+Too well."

 With Rilke in Switzerland

 Klossowska met Bohemian-Austrian poet Rainer Maria Rilke (1875–1926) in 1919.
 They had previously known of each other in Paris, but had not been more than acquaintances.
 Rilke, eleven years Klossowska's senior, had during those Paris years socialized with an older generation of artists and intellectuals, while Klossowska and Erich had been young (if well-connected) upcomers.

 In 1919, Rilke was emerging from a severe depression that had limited his writing to uncollected poems and a large number of letters, both during and after World War I. Klossowska has been described as both "inspiring" Rilke in his late poetry, and "suffering emotionally in his hands."
 The two had an intense, episodic romantic relationship that lasted until Rilke's death from leukemia in 1926.

-Klossowska helped Rilke establish his residence in Muzot, Switzerland, finding and directing the renovations for him of the Chateau Muzet.
+Klossowska helped Rilke establish his residence in Muzot, Switzerland, finding and directing the renovations for him of the Château de Muzot.
 Her sons developed close relationships with Rilke, and Balthasar—the future Balthus—published his first book of watercolors about a lost cat, Mitsou, with text by Rilke, during this period.

 In 1922, Rilke wrote, in what he called "a savage creative storm," his two most important collections of poetry, the Duino Elegies and Sonnets to Orpheus, both published in 1923.
 Klossowska, who gave Rilke a Christmas gift of Ovid's Metamorphisis in 1920 (a French translation which included the episodes of the Orpheus cycle) and a postcard image of Orpheus, is generally understood to have crystallized the ideas that enabled him to see this cycle in a form appropriate to his poetic voice.

 During their romance, Rilke called Klossowska by the pet name "Merline" (a female "Merlin," or "sorceress") in their correspondence—first published in 1954.
-Rilke fans are divided in their opinions as to whether she was a positive force, or a negative force, on his life and writing, and Klossowska's reputation has been largely defined by whether or not Rilke's critics found her influence sympathetic.
+Rilke fans are divided in their opinions as to whether she was a positive or negative force on his life and writing, and Klossowska's reputation has been largely defined by whether or not Rilke's critics found her influence sympathetic.